Credit Score Needed to Buy a Car Without a Cosigner

 If you lack adequate proof of income, you will probably need a credit score above 660 to get an auto loan without a cosigner.
 Lenders will ask for recent pay stubs, so be prepared if you do not have this documentation.

-Car loans for independent contractors without proof of income are possible even if you do not have years of tax returns to share with the lender.
+Car loans for independent contractors are possible even if you do not have years of tax returns to share with the lender as proof of income.
 For instance, ride-sharing drivers might get away with recent bank statements showing regular deposits from Uber, Lyft, and other gig worker companies.

 Employment Verification